RustyNick/Grupp4/README.md

 using the npm installation metod as shown underneath here:

 Material UI
-npm install @material-ui/core @material-ui/icons @types/material-ui
+"npm install @material-ui/core @material-ui/icons @types/material-ui"

 React dom
-npm install i @types/react-router-dom
+"npm install i @types/react-router-dom"

 After these are installed you can now type the following in you terminal:
 "npm start"